Flutter-gg-1/API-assignment/README.md

 Application have 3 views:
 1. HomeScreen for display all users
 2. PhotosScreen for display 10 of photos
-3. PostScreen for display posts for each user by thire
+3. PostScreen for display posts for each user by thire id

 *first card will show posts for userId 1 *